 Go to your Gmail inbox, click the Settings cog icon at the top right, then under the General tab, click “Offline.”

 Check the “Enable offline mail” box.
-This will open up several more options for you on the page.
+This will open several more options for you on the page.

 Here you’ll see how much storage space your offline mail will take up.
-You can also choose whether you want it to store mail up to seven, thirty, or ninety days old and whether to download attachments to your PC.
+You can also choose whether you want it to store mail up to seven, 30, or 90 days old and whether to download attachments to your PC.